Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Flow-based interactions in heliophysics

 If the flow is coming in super-magnetosonically, however, no significant 'warning signal' can move upstream so that much of the flow will impact the body or flow very close to it, as it would in the case of large iron-rich asteroids (as has been argued, for example, for asteroid Ida, despite it being characterized as an S-type).
 But for many asteroids the scale is too small for MHD to apply, so the analogy with larger bodies fails in multiple respects.

-Venus and Mars do not have active dynamos, but they do have conducting ionospheres.
-[H-I:13.6] ``The magnetic structure surrounding Mars and Venus is similar to that around magnetized objects because the interaction causes the magnetic field of the solar wind to drape around the planet.
-The draped field stretches out downstream (away from the Sun), forming a magnetotail\indexit{Venus: magnetic field draping}\indexit{Mars: magnetic field draping}\indexit{magnetotail: Venus, Mars} (Fig.~\ref{fig:14Venus.eps}).
+Venus and Mars do not have active dynamos, but they do have conducting ionospheres. \ors[I:13.6] ``The magnetic structure surrounding Mars and Venus is similar to that around magnetized objects because the interaction causes the magnetic field of the solar wind to drape around the planet.
+The draped field stretches out downstream (away from the Sun), forming a magnetotail\indexit{Venus!magnetic field draping}\indexit{Mars!magnetic field draping}\indexit{magnetotail!Venus, Mars} (Fig.~\ref{fig:14Venus.eps}).
 The symmetry of the magnetic configuration within such a tail is governed by the orientation of the magnetic field in the incident solar wind, and that orientation changes with time.
-For example, if the interplanetary magnetic field (IMF) is oriented northward, the symmetry plane of the tail is in the east-west direction and the northern lobe field points away from the Sun while the southern lobe field points towards the Sun.
-A southward oriented IMF would reverse these polarities, and other orientations would produce rotations of the tail's plane of symmetry.\activity{On the largest scales, there may be a long magnetotail to the entire heliosphere, that may even be oblate because of the tension force of the interstellar magnetic field.
+For example, if the interplanetary magnetic field (IMF) is oriented northward, the symmetry plane of the tail is in the east-west direction and the northern lobe field [has a component] away from the Sun while the southern lobe field [has a component] towards the Sun.
+A southward oriented IMF would reverse these polarities, and other orientations [(such as the east-west orientation in Fig. ~\ref{fig:14Venus.eps}) would produce corresponding] rotations of the tail's plane of symmetry. \activity{{\em Background:} On the largest scales, there may be a long magnetotail to the entire heliosphere, that may even be oblate because of the tension force of the interstellar magnetic field.
 Although alternative views propose a much shorter tail, making the heliosphere more like a bubble, it is illustrative to see how such a moderate flattening by the interstellar magnetic field might work.
 Have a look at, {\em e.g.,} \href{https://ui.adsabs.harvard.edu/abs/2013ApJ...771...77M/abstract}{\citet{2013ApJ...771...77M}}, in particular their Figure~9.}